 Only BOLR actions (Draghi speech and OMT announcement) led to a permanent stabilization of bank risk.
-We observe this permanent effect in Figure 2b and in Table 3.
-The average equity return is 36% for GIIPS banks and 41% for core banks between Draghi speech (July 2012) and December 2012.
+We observe this permanent effect in Figure 2b and in Table 4.
+The average equity return is 36% for GIIPS banks and 41% for core Eurozone banks between Draghi speech (July 2012) and December 2012.
 The reduction of 5-year CDS prices during the same period is -27% and -45% for GIIPS and Eurozone core banks respectively.

 The event study results in Table 5 describe a similar picture.
-In this Table, we show the average cumulative abnormal equity returns (Panel A) and the average cumulative abnormal CDS changes (Panel B) of Eurozone core public banks around the same events as in Section 3.
-The event study methodology of bank equity returns is similar to the methodology of Section 3, where we simply replace the sovereign yield changes of a country by the returns on the equally-weighted bank equity (or bank CDS) portfolio.
+In this Table, we show the average cumulative abnormal equity returns (Panel A) and the average cumulative abnormal CDS changes (Panel B) of GIIPS, Eurozone core, and European non euro area public banks around the same events as in Section 3.
+The event study methodology of bank equity returns (or bank CDS changes) is similar to the methodology of Section 3, where we simply replace the sovereign yield changes of a country by the returns on the equally-weighted bank equity (or bank CDS) portfolio.
 This methodology allows accounting for cross-sectional dependence in bank abnormal returns since the events we study are common to all banks, and therefore overlapping.
 Average cumulative abnormal returns are derived from a market model adjusted for autocorrelation in the portfolio returns.